Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 # COSE bindings {#cose}

 This section proposes additions to COSE [RFC9052] to support ARKG use cases.
-These consist of new key type definitions to represent ARKG public seeds and references [I-D.lundberg-cose-2p-algs] to private keys derived using ARKG.
+These consist of a new key type to represent ARKG public seeds, algorithm identifiers for signing using an ARKG-derived private key, and new `COSE_Sign_Args` [I-D.lundberg-cose-2p-algs] algorithm parameters for ARKG.

 ## COSE key type: ARKG public seed {#cose-arkg-pub-seed}